boutroslab/cld_docker/MANUAL.md

 ---

-`cld` can run 2 distinct tasks, **database creation** and **library design**.
+`cld` can run 2 distinct tasks: **database creation** and **library design**.

 ## Database Creation

 Database creation is called using the `--task=make_database` command
-	giving the organism name of interest, as it is denoted in ENSEMBLs ftp folder structure e.g. homo_sapiens, and the rsync url to the current ftp server of ENSEMBL, examples can be found when cld  --help is called.
+	giving the organism name of interest, as it is denoted in [ENSEMBLs ftp folder structure](https://www.ensembl.org/Homo_sapiens/Info/Index) e.g. homo_sapiens, and the rsync url to the current ftp server of ENSEMBL, examples can be found when `cld  --help` is called.
 After calling this function CLD will automatically download the latest toplevel FASTA, GFF and GTF files for the organism of interest and compile a database containing bowtie indexes, mygff files and reformatted sequence files.
+This may take several hours (~ 20 hours) to complete.
 If not enough computing power is available to the user, these databases also might be downloaded from http://www.dkfz.de/signaling/crispr-downloads/.

 ## Library Design

+Library design can be done in two ways:

+### Two Step Process

-Library design can either be done in two steps: `cld --task=target_ident` and then `cld  --task=library_assembly` if the user wants to separate the two steps for example in order to only identify target sites without compiling a clonable library.
+If the user wants to separate the process in two steps, then first call `cld --task=target_ident` and then call `cld  --task=library_assembly`  This is useful to only identify target sites without compiling a clonable library.

+### Single Step Process

- 	Else `cld  --task=end_to_end` which automatically will perform the steps mentioned before and present the end-result in a user defined output folder.
+If the user wants to run all operations in one command, then call `cld  --task=end_to_end` This automatically will perform the 2 steps mentioned before and present the end-result in a user defined output folder (default = `/data`).

+# Compute Storage and Timing Considerations

- 	For reasons of manageability for high throughput design, output files are kept as simple and standardised as possible.
-However a genome wide library targeting the human genome quickly spans several GB depending on how strict the parameters are chosen.
-Since the end_to_end task takes most time we benchmarked its time consumption to be approximately 1 h wall-time for an 8-core cpu node.
+For reasons of manageability for high throughput design, the output files are kept as simple and standardised as possible.
+However a genome wide library targeting the human genome quickly spans several GB (~ 52 GB) depending on how strict the parameters are chosen.

+The `make_database` task takes under 20 hours to complete on an 8-core cpu node.
+The `end_to_end` task takes a few minutes for an 8-core cpu node.

-For running cld from the command line the following syntax must be used.
+For running `cld` from the command line the following syntax must be used.

 ```
 Usage: cld  --task=end_to_end [options=value] ...